all-of-us/raw-data-repository/doc/api_workflows/create_participant.rst

 Creating a Participant
 ============================================================
-To create a Participant, send a POST request to the ``/Participant`` resource with an empty JSON object in the request body.
+To create a Participant, send a POST request to the ``/Participant`` resource with an empty JSON object or an ``externalId`` in the request body.
 The response is a Participant object with newly-created ids.
+The optional ``externalId`` should be an internal (to the calling client) ID used to confirm the participant does not already exist.
+If the ``externalId`` does already exist in the RDR system, the existing participant is returned.

 Examples
 ------------------------------------------------------------